 Want to know the secret to making delicious, restaurant-quality dumplings?
 “It’s all about the flavour in the mixture.
 It needs to be strong.”
 At least, that’s the way it’s done at Honkas Bar + Eats, a Pan Asian eatery in the backstreets of Potts Point that fuses Japanese, Korean and Vietnamese flavours.

 “We make all of our own dumplings,” says Honkas owner Hamilton Kings, “this way we can make sure the dumpling is flavour packed!”

-Within 24 hours of walking into the venue that is now Honkas, owner Hamilton Kings had a clear vision of what he wanted to do.
+Within 24 hours of walking into the venue that is now Honkas, Hamilton had a clear vision of what he wanted to do.
 No stranger to the Sydney restaurant scene, for the past 15 years Hamilton has helmed Sydney dining institutions like Bondi Social and Pizza Authentico.
-His vision for Honkas however, was something different: an epic south east Asian dining experience inspired by the street vendors of Asia.
+His vision for Honkas however, was something different: an epic south-east Asian dining experience inspired by the street vendors of Asia.

-At the other end of the Cross City Tunnel, is family run Italian restaurant Casa Ristorante.
+At the other end of the Cross City Tunnel, is the family-run Italian restaurant Casa Ristorante.
 Set in the heart of Darling Harbour, the inspiration for Casa comes from the cobbled streets of Napoli.
 From their waterfront venue, this one “big family” serve up a fusion of contemporary and traditional Italian dishes that are all inspired by seasonality.
-And as far as their pizza secrets go, it all comes down to cibo, amore, famiglia and amici: food, love, family and friends.
+As far as their pizza secrets go, it all comes down to Cibo, amore, famiglia and amici: food, love, family and friends.

 Why do team building cooking classes work?